Communities for Nature Funding

 Coast Banksia Blitz

-is on again with a resident at Bonbeach complaining about loss of views due to salt bush and tea-trees on the other side of his fence which, fortunately for him, is stabilising the dunes and thereby protecting residential areas from the impact of storm surges.
+The blitz is on again with a resident at Bonbeach complaining about loss of views due to salt bush and tea-trees on the other side of his fence which, fortunately for him, is stabilising the dunes and thereby protecting residential areas from the impact of storm surges.
 Retention of vegetation along the foreshore has an important function not often mentioned.
 It is to establish a natural look and feel of foreshore and retain and enhance a sense of separation from the nearby residential areas.
 The vegetation then is important in that people enjoying a day at the beach are shielded from the sigh of cars, traffic, large houses and buildings.

 Parliamentary Secretary for Climate Change and Energy Efficiency,